 Amanda earned her Doctorate (Ph.D.) in Geography from the University of North Carolina at Greensboro where her research focused on religious and spiritual activities at prominent mountains and water bodies in the Southern Appalachian Mountain region.
 She has a Master of Arts (M.A.) in Geography from Appalachian State University where her thesis was selected as ASU’s entry for submission to the Council of Southern Graduate School’s Master’s Thesis Award in the Social Sciences.
 She received her Bachelor of Science (B.S.) in Natural Resources with a concentration in Soils and Water Systems from North Carolina State University.

-Between 2012-2017, Amanda traveled frequently to Hawai'i to expand her skills and knowledge with Hawaiian Hula Dance.
+Amanda has traveled frequently to Hawai'i to expand her skills and knowledge with Hawaiian Hula Dance.
 Through this sacred art, she continues to explore the intersection of movement (Hawaiian Hula) with geography, history, spirituality, and the natural environment.
 She frequently presents talks and workshops on campus for special events with Hawaiian Hula.
 Amanda also weaves in Hawaiian beliefs, practices, and island geography into in her lectures and assignments in the Cultures & Environments class.
 She has been studying with two Kumu's of Hula in O'ahu since 2016.
 As the Redheaded Hula Girl, she teaches Hawaiian Hula workshops and classes outside of the university and leads a hula group that performs at Polynesian Festivals in the Carolinas.

 More recently her research has taken her to Scotland and Northern England to explore the intersections of people, places, and the sacred.
 Her interest in this region lies in ancient sites such as cathedrals, abbeys, stone circles, and cairns with their geographic distribution and placement in the wider landscape.
 Amanda has also studied in Scotland, traditional and ancient Scottish wedding rituals.
 Learning the myths that are connected to landscape formations in Scotland also brings together the intersection of cultures, natural environments, spiritual beliefs, and rituals in the region.